 Applicants for this program will need to meet specific requirements to be considered for admission.
 Please review the program’s Admission Fact Sheet carefully to get exact information on admission requirements.
 Attendance to a Health Sciences and Wellness Admission (HSWP) Information session is mandatory — either in person or through our online video.

-The links below will provide you with the necessary information on the program specific admission requirements and other information regarding our program.
+See the links below for program-specific admission requirements and other information regarding our program.

 Please print the final page of the HSWP Admission Info Session Survey below and submit with your validation form.